drone/docs/setup.rst

 ---------

-To allow Drone access to your BitBucket projects, you will need to authorize Drone as an "Integrated Application" within GitHub.
+To allow Drone access to your BitBucket projects, you will need to authorize Drone as an "Integrated Application" within Bitbucket.
 This will generate OAuth keys that Drone uses to authenticate itself to Drone.

 Navigate to your BitBucket account settings: https://bitbucket.org/account/user/USER_NAME/.